Coiot/cbr-main/src/albums/episode1.md

 - scene_number: "58"
   scene_title: Oof!
   slide_url: https://m2p120-93ae.kxcdn.com/season1-episode1-scene58.jpg
-  narration: "<pCanada doing as it pleases, and settles Montréal all the way over
-    in southern Lake Michigan.
-Not the most advisable starts, but at least the Iroquois will not be too bothered about it.</p>"
+  narration: "<p>Canada doing as it pleases, and settles Montréal all the way over in southern Lake Michigan.
+Not the most advisable of starts, but at least the Iroquois will not be too bothered about it.</p>"
 - scene_number: "59"
   scene_title: Look at the Clock
   slide_url: https://m2p120-93ae.kxcdn.com/season1-episode1-scene59.jpg